Our FocusWhat we want to deliver

 Mucopolysaccharidosis type IIIB (Sanfilippo syndrome type B)

-Mucopolysaccharidosis type IIIB is one of the lysosomal storage diseases in which the deficiency or dysfunction of the enzyme α-N-acetylglucosaminidase causes the accumulation of heparan sulfate in the body, resulting in rapid progression of symptoms, especially central nervous system damage.
-Currently, there is no curative treatment, and supportive care is provided for neurological symptoms.
-It has also noted that due to the nature of the disease, there are patients who have not yet been diagnosed or who have been diagnosed with a different disease.
+Mucopolysaccharidosis type IIIB is one of the lysosomal storage diseases caused by the deficiency or dysfunction of the enzyme α-N-acetylglucosaminidase.
+Without this enzyme, heparan sulfate accumulates in the body, leading to rapid progression of symptoms, especially affecting the central nervous system.
+Currently, there are no approved treatments, so supportive care focuses on managing neurological symptoms.
+Due to the nature of the disease, some patients remain undiagnosed or are initially diagnosed with a different condition.

 Click here for details